 Rob: Every cohort we’ve taken we’ve tweaked the process a bit and we’re learning every cohort we take whether that’s the recruitment process or the development time.
 We’ve also reviewed some of the management practices.
 In the past, they were managed by team leaders and sales managers who were very focused around the end result so they’re chasing profit, orders, average order value.
 We’ve almost brought in a whole new layer of management, we call them development managers and we’re measuring them on much softer targets around development, around building the soft skills of those apprentices.
 What we want is ultimately the best account managers within the business, and not only are they credible to our customers but they’re credible to the vendor partners so they understand the technology properly so people want to work with those guys then we want them to be our industry leaders.

 Barry: You’re differentiating your offer by your people basically.
 In these days when there are very few products in the market, it’s much harder to differentiate between one product or another.
 One of the few ways that you can actually do that is through your people.
 That’s another interesting differentiator that’s being created.
 One of the things that you said to me before Rob, in a conversation after was a very interesting point was that the volume of apprentices that you were bringing into CCS then made them constitute a quite significant proportion of your total workforce.

 Now, rather than people being absorbed into an organization and then acclimatized to what the prevailing culture is you’re actually in some respects, seeing a culture change within your organization by bringing in a lot of people.

-- Developing them in a very similar way, so they’re profiled in a similar way.
+- Developing our sales professionals a very similar way, so they’re profiled in a similar way.